George Balabushka

-George Balabushka (Russian: Григорий Антонович Балабушка Grigoriy Antonovich Balabushka; December 9, 1912 – December 5, 1975) was a Russian-born billiards cue maker, arguably one of the most prominent member of that profession.
+George Balabushka (Russian: Григорий Антонович Балабушка Grigoriy Antonovich Balabushka; December 9, 1912 – December 5, 1975) was a Russian-born billiards cue maker, arguably one of the most prominent members of that profession.
 His full name or last name standing alone is often used to refer to a cue stick made by him.
 Arriving in the U.S. in 1924, he worked at various carpentry and toy and furniture making jobs.
 He was an avid pool player and purchased a pool room with a business partner in 1959 and thereafter started making cues as gifts for friends, which quickly blossomed into a business when others wanted to purchase them.

 Balabushka turned out approximately 1,200 handcrafted cues during his 16-year cue-making career, spanning from 1959 to his death in 1975.
 His cues are highly valued collector's items, made more so after being prominently featured in Martin Scorsese's 1986 film The Color of Money.
 Balabushka cues are generally separated into three distinct classes and time periods related to what Balabushka was using in cue construction: The Titlist blank era (1959–1966), the Burton Spain blank era (1966–1971), and the Gus Szamboti blank era (1971–1975).
 Original Balabushka cues with verified provenance may realize tens of thousands of dollars at auction.